nyrahealth/CrisperWhisper/README.md

 ## 4. Running the Streamlit App

-To use the CrisperWhisper++ model with a user-friendly interface, you can run the provided Streamlit app.
+To use the CrisperWhisper model with a user-friendly interface, you can run the provided Streamlit app.
 This app allows you to record or upload audio files for transcription and view the results with accurate word-level timestamps.

 ### 4.1 Prerequisites

-Make sure you have followed the [Setup ⚙️](#setup) instructions above and have the `crisperWhisper++` environment activated.
+Make sure you have followed the [Setup ⚙️](#setup) instructions above and have the `crisperWhisper` environment activated.

 ### 4.2 Steps to Run the Streamlit App

 1. **Activate the Conda Environment**

-    Ensure you are in the `crisperWhisper++` environment:
+    Ensure you are in the `crisperWhisper` environment:
     ```sh
-    conda activate crisperWhisper++
+    conda activate crisperWhisper
     ```

 2. **Navigate to the App Directory**